tibs/python-history/python-history.rst

 ----

 ..
-A marker to make it obvious which slides represent a whole year.
-..
 I'm (perhaps) chancing it a bit for portability by using direct embedding
 .. of a Unicode character.
 The blue circle 🔵 is U+1F535